10-Methacryloyloxydecyl dihydrogen phosphate: Background

-In the late 1970s, tooth adhesion phosphate monomer: 2-methacryloyloxethyl phenyl hydrogen phosphate (Phenyl-P) was developed for tooth substance saving restoration technique.
-4-Methacryloyloxyethyl trimellitic acid anhydride (4-META) that adhere to not only tooth structures but also dental alloys, was developed almost at the same time.
+In the late 1970s, tooth adhesion phosphate monomer 2-methacryloyloxethyl phenyl hydrogen phosphate (Phenyl-P) was developed for tooth-saving restoration techniques.
+4-Methacryloyloxyethyl trimellitic acid anhydride (4-META) that adheres to not only tooth structures but also dental alloys, was developed almost at the same time.
 In order to create adhesive monomers having higher performance, investigation and optimization of adhesive monomer molecular structure was carried out.

-The results of the experiments have provided more suitable chemical structure of adhesive monomers, one is MDP.
+The results of the experiments have provided adhesive monomers with a more suitable chemical structure, and one of those is MDP.